Invitae (NYSE:NVTA) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Invitae (NYSE:NVTA – Free Report) in a research report released on Saturday morning.
-The firm issued a hold rating on the medical research company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Invitae (NYSE:NVTA – Get Free Report) in a note issued to investors on Sunday.
+The firm set a “hold” rating on the medical research company’s stock.

 Invitae Price Performance